 - Keeping your clothing damp is one of the simplest ways to remain dry in the cold.

-- This winter season, here are some tips for the elderly on how to stay warm.
+- Here are some tips for the elderly this winter season on how to stay warm.

-- Consider stocking up on food for yourself and your dogs in case of emergency.
+- Consider stocking up on food for yourself and your dogs in an emergency.

-- Just a few ways to get your home ready for the following winter.
+- These are just a few ways to get your home ready for the following winter.

 - Be on the move at all times.